Wall Street Praises Edwards Lifesciences Corporation (EW) After Recent Earnings Report

 Sponsored

-The average price from analysts is $126.84, which is $31.11 above the current price.
-EW currently public float of 616.95M and currently shorts hold a 0.83% ratio of that float.
-Today, the average trading volume of EW was 2.83M shares.
+EW currently public float of 616.87M and currently shorts hold a 1.06% ratio of that float.
+Today, the average trading volume of EW was 2.82M shares.

 EW’s Market Performance

-EW stocks went down by -1.08% for the week, with a monthly jump of 1.69% and a quarterly performance of -9.08%, while its annual performance rate touched -0.81%.
-The volatility ratio for the week stands at 3.21% while the volatility levels for the past 30 days are set at 3.34% for Edwards Lifesciences Corporation.
-The simple moving average for the period of the last 20 days is -0.30% for EW stocks with a simple moving average of -15.12% for the last 200 days.
+EW stocks went down by -11.05% for the week, with a monthly drop of -11.33% and a quarterly performance of -18.51%, while its annual performance rate touched -13.74%.
+The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 3.19% for Edwards Lifesciences Corporation.
+The simple moving average for the period of the last 20 days is -10.08% for EW stocks with a simple moving average of -23.42% for the last 200 days.

 Analysts’ Opinion of EW